martin-t/rec-wars/README.md

 RecWars aims to have gameplay similar but not identical to RecWar.
 I suspect RecWar was balanced for playing against bots and might result in annoying strats being the most effective when people start [playing to win](http://www.sirlin.net/articles/playing-to-win).
 However, almost everything in RecWars is [configurable](#cvars) and you can switch to the original RecWar balance to [compare](#recwars-vs-recwar-differences).

-**Currently this is very much a work-in-progress**: only some weapons work, the driving physics don't feel right, there are no collisions between vehicles, ...
+**Currently this is very much a work-in-progress**: the driving physics don't feel right, there are no collisions between vehicles, bots move randomly ...

 The ultimate goal is to create a moddable multiplayer game playable in the browser and natively on Linux, Windows and macOS.
 This might be tricky since WASM in the browser doesn't allow UDP.
 I have some ideas how to solve that.